 Congenital afibrinogenemia is a rare, inherited blood disorder in which the blood does not clot normally.
-It occurs when there is a complete lack (deficiency) of a protein called fibrinogen, which is needed for the blood to clot.
+It occurs when there is a total lack of a protein called fibrinogen.
+This protein is needed for the blood to

-This rare disease is caused by an abnormal gene that must be passed down from both parents.
-It causes a severe lack of fibrinogen.
+This rare disease is due to an abnormal gene that causes a complete lack of fibrinogen.
+The gene must be passed down from both parents.

 - Bleeding from the umbilical cord just after birth

 - Bleeding in the mucus membranes

 - Heavy bleeding after injury or surgery

 - Nosebleeds that do not stop easily